DanielSchneider0/wp-harmonium/README.md

 ### What is the core loop?

-Developers at Revelry will use the new Harmonium and the [companion child theme](https://github.com/revelrylabs/wp-harmonium-child) as the basis for future WordPress-based projects.
-As we work on new projects, this theme will act as the parent theme and will not be altered on a site-by-site basis.
-Instead, all site specific work will be done in the child theme.
-Changes needed in the parent theme will be done to the global parent theme so they can be pushed to all active projects using it.
+Developers at Revelry will use the new Harmonium theme as the basis for future WordPress-based projects.
+As we work on new projects, this theme will act as the starter theme.
+As we work on individual projects, changes that we feel should be made part of our starter theme will be pushed upstream to this starter theme.

 ## Nouns & Verbs